NuGet/docs.microsoft.com-nuget/docs/consume-packages/install-use-packages-powershell.md

 # Manage packages with the Visual Studio Package Manager Console (PowerShell)

 The Package Manager Console in Visual Studio uses PowerShell commands to interact with NuGet packages.
 You can use the console when there's no way to do an operation through the [Package Manager UI](install-use-packages-visual-studio.md).
-You can also [use nuget.exe CLI commands in the console](#use-the-nugetexe-cli-in-the-console).
+You can also use [dotnet CLI](../reference/dotnet-commands.md) or [NuGet CLI](#use-the-nugetexe-cli-in-the-console) commands in the console.

 This article describes how to find, install, update, and uninstall NuGet packages with PowerShell commands in the Package Manager Console.
 For the complete Package Manager Console PowerShell command reference, see [PowerShell reference](../reference/powershell-reference.md).